Bedford’s diverse community, excellent commuting connections and Victorian influence have made it a property hotspot. Is it time you made the move?

 Urban: Goldington is a sought-after residential area to the east of the town centre.
 It’s close to Waitrose and gives residents easy access to the A421, as well as the town centre.
 Spacious Victorian semis can be found on Goldington Road or Chapel Close, and more modest flats in purpose-built blocks are available on Goldington Green.

 If you want to live on a leafy road in a sizeable Victorian property, take a look around the Poets area.
-Away from Shakespeare Road, the area is surprisingly quiet and contains elegant Victorian houses, some of which have been converted into one- and two-bedroom flats.
+Away from Shakespeare Road, the location is surprisingly quiet and contains elegant Victorian houses, some of which have been converted into one- and two-bedroom flats.

 Enjoy a close-knit community in the Castle area.
 It has its own bookshop and gallery, while Castle Road is lined with shops and independent businesses.
 Turn down one of the side roads for a peaceful Victorian terrace with an arched doorway.